kfjahnke/envutil/README.md

 the last option is only useful if you want to build debian packages with 'make package'.
 Compilation with g++/gcc may or may not work - I don't check regularly.

+With version 0.1.1, on top of building on febian12,  I have also managed to build envutil on on an intel mac running macOS 12.7.5 (using macPorts for the dependencies) and on windows 11 using mingw64.
+I haven't yet manages to produce video files with the mac build which played on my mac, but otherwise the builds seem viable.

 'make' should produce a binary named 'envutil' or 'envutil.exe''.